Gman-Superfly/AKIRA/architecture_theoretical/THE_SEVEN_PLUS_ONE_ARCHITECTURE.md

 │  C  →  D  →  E  →  F  →  G  →  A  →  B  →  C'                        │
 │  1     2     3     4     5     6     7     8 (= 1 again)             │
 │                                                                         │
-│  The 8th note is NOT a new category — it's the first at double      │ │  frequency.
-The octave WRAPS.                                         │ │                                                                         │
-│  WHY 7 NOTES?                                                           │
+│  The 8th note is NOT a new category; it is the first at double      │ │  frequency.
+The octave WRAPS.                                         │ │                                                                         │ │  WHY 7 NOTES?                                                           │